usolved/check_usolved_disks/README.md

 Just copy the file check_usolved_disks.php into your Nagios plugin directory.
 For example into the path /usr/local/nagios/libexec/

-Give check_usolved_disks.php the permission for execution for the nagios user.
+Add execution permission for the nagios user on check_usolved_disks.php.
 If you have at least PHP 5 this plugin should run out-of-the-box.

 ## Usage